Skip to main content

 Rotational days cycle

-This cycle follows a flexible schedule that rotates through a set number of days.
-You can define the number of days for your cycle and the names for each day in the cycle.
-To customize the names, click on the pencil icon, as highlighted below.
+• You can define a custom number of days for your cycle and names for each day in the cycle.

 Journal (33).png